Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 We now have two polls so we expect two polls when we query our route.

-Lets start writing some new code, firstly we need to define a `msg` using our `QueryMsg` enum:
+Start writing some new code, firstly we need to define a `msg` using our `QueryMsg` enum:

 ```rust
 // Previous code omitted